Can You Make Good Money as a Transcriptionist? If this is the question on your mind, this ultimate guide will give you all the answers you need.

 2. Never guess

-For example, you’re transcribing some medical files and come across a word you can’t quite make out.
-The words afferent and efferent sound the same but mean two different things.
+For example, the words afferent and efferent sound the same but mean two different things.

 3. Edit and proofread